hweikel/travelog/content/posts/2018-09-28/index.md

 After dinner, I watched Wheaton wash dishes at the water’s edge: a pale silhouette reaching out from the boulders to dip each plate in the tide.
 As he rose, his foot slipped and time seemed to slow as our beautiful bar of ivory soap shot from his hands and sailed out over the sea, hanging in the air before it slipped away beneath the waves.

-Amused by this scene and our dead phones and Lars Vilks’ secessionary spirit, we naturally forgot to set up the tent.
-There was a scrambled effort in light rain, but no luck—the light from the embers was sufficient only to show us the tent poles lying bent and fucked on the rocky ground.
+Amused by this scene and our dead phones and Lars Vilks’ secessionary spirit, we had understandably forgotten to set up the tent.
+There was a scrambled effort in light rain, but no luck—the glow from the embers was sufficient only to show us the tent poles lying bent and fucked on the rocky ground.
 Finally, as the rain worsened and the tide rose, we gave up and crawled into the thing as it lay: a small, wet, distended sack on the hard ground.
 And so the storm was passed, hysterical at our plight and huddled for warmth as the rain hammered the two thin layers of canvas between us and the electric climate of fair Ladonia.

 After a fitful few hours, we woke to bright, fresh air over the ocean and a breakfast of coffee and sausages.
 Within an hour, we were back on the road, heading toward a cabin on the east coast that we’d hastily booked while watching the waves from Mölle’s harbor.